mullojo/Toktopia/README.md

     * View your videos in the Chrome side panel, even if you are offline

 * Back up your TikTok **Following** list 👩‍🦰 📋 to your local browser
-    * Keep these contacts safe, making them rediscoverable
+    * Keep these contacts safe, making them capable of being rediscovered in other networks

 ## Step 1: Download and Unpack the Extention